-Royals rookie Singer holds Indians without hit for 7 innings
+Indians break up rookie Singer’s no-hit bid in 8th

-CLEVELAND (AP) — Kansas City Royals rookie Brady Singer has not allowed the Cleveland Indians a hit through seven innings on Thursday night.
+CLEVELAND (AP) — Cleveland’s Austin Hedges broke up Kansas City rookie Brady Singer’s no-hit bid with a two-out single in the eighth inning on Thursday night.

 Singer, who gave up 10 singles in his previous outing against the Chicago White Sox on Sept.
-4, has had little trouble with a Cleveland lineup that has struggled all season.
+4, was on the verge of baseball history before Hedges, who came in batting .148, pushed a 3-2 fastball through the right side on the right-hander’s 116th pitch.
+The ball rolled through the hole vacated by the second baseman on a defensive shift.

+Singer finished the inning and got a huge ovation from his teammates when he got back to the dugout.

-The right-hander walked Mike Freeman with one out in the second, but has otherwise had the Indians over-swinging or guessing.
-The closest Cleveland has come to a hit was when Tyler Naquin flied out to the warning track in right in the fifth and César Hernández lined out for the final out in the sixth.
+Before giving up the hit, the closest Cleveland had come to a hit was when Tyler Naquin flied out to the warning track in right in the fifth and César Hernández lined out for the final out in the sixth.

-Singer has struck out seven and walked two.
+Singer has struck out eight and walked two.

 The Royals haven’t had a no-hitter pitched for them since Bret Saberhagen in 1991 and have only four in team history.